BioLite CampStove 2

 BioLite CampStove Add-Ons

 Yes, the stove has available add-ons, which are super cool.
 The BioLite CampStove Complete Cook Kit comes with a Portable Grill, KettlePot and CoffeePress.
-While we don’t have the entire kit and can’t speak to the grill, we did purchase the KettlePot & CoffeePress Set.
+While we don’t have the entire kit and can’t speak to the grill, we did purchase the BioLite KettlePot & CoffeePress Set.
 I have to say, they both work well, and the quality is there.

 An advantage to the BioLite’s KettlePot is that the camp stove nests neatly inside of it.
 Perfect for backpackers as it takes less space in your pack.
 Throw the CoffeePress into the mix, and you quickly find it’s not easy to get the entire system to nest.

 I must say, I’ve boiled a lot of water in the KettlePot and have made a lot of good coffee with the press!
-Honestly, anytime I took the stove with me on a trip, it was because of the pot and press – without it, I believe the BioLite would sit on the shelf collecting dust.
+Honestly, anytime I took the stove with me on a trip, it was because of the pot and coffeepress accessories – without it, I believe the BioLite would sit on the shelf collecting dust.

 Consider the Alternatives to a BioLite Campstove 2